alekseyt/WSL-DistroLauncher-Void/README.md

 1. Rename rootfs to `install.tar.xz`.
 1. Repack rootfs as `tar.gz`, unpack tar and pack with gzip: `gzip install.tar`.
 1. Put `install.tar.gz` under `WSL-DistroLauncher-Void/x64/`.
-1. Open DistroLauncher.sln in Visual Studio.
+1. Open `DistroLauncher.sln` in Visual Studio.
 It will prompt you to install some additional stuff.
-1. Again, read the section about certificate: Choose Certificate -> Create -> Enter some publisher name, don't (or do) enter the password.
+1. Again, read section about certificate (below): Choose Certificate -> Create -> Enter some publisher name, don't (or do) enter the password.
 1. Right click on solution -> Deploy Solution.
 1. Press Super -> type Void in search -> Void WSL.
 1. Enter username and password when prompted.